dwehmer/MATLAB_Dockers_Kubernetes/README.md

 MATLAB

 File Name: ASTE_580_WEHMER_HW7_P1.m
-- The MATLAB file is a multi-solution solver for the 3-Body problem in Orbital Mechanics.
+- The MATLAB file is a multi-solution solver for the 3-Body Problem in Orbital Mechanics.
 This script was originally created to solve a homework problem at the University of Southern California; ASTE 580, Orbital Mechanics

 MATLAB Coder